 There are 36 lakes located in Green Lake County, 12 of which are named and 24 are unnamed.
 There are also 217.9 miles of streams and rivers.
-The primary rivers in the county are the White, the Puckyan, the Grand and the Fox.
-All of the lands within Green Lake County drain to the Fox River, except for the extreme south-east corner of the county which drains into the Rock River.
-County lakes, streams and wetlands are shown on Maps 2 & 3.
+The primary rivers in the county are the White, the Puckyan, the Grand and the Fox (Map 2).
+All of the lands within Green Lake County drain to the Fox River, except for the extreme south-east corner of the county which drains into the Rock River (Map 3).